About the participants:

 Stephen G. Gross is Associate Professor of History and the Director of the Center for European and Mediterranean Studies at NYU.
 His research explores the political economy of Germany and Europe in the twentieth century, now with a focus on questions of energy and climate.
 His first book, Export Empire: German Soft Power in Southeastern Europe, 1890–1945, was published by Cambridge University Press in December 2015.
 He is now finishing a second book, tentatively titled Energy and Power: Germany in the Age of Oil, Atoms, and Climate Change.

 Constanze Stelzenmüller is the inaugural holder of the Fritz Stern Chair on Germany and trans-Atlantic Relations in the Center on the United States and Europe at Brookings.
 Her areas of expertise include: transatlantic relations; German foreign policy; NATO; the European Union’s foreign, security, and defense policy; international law; and human rights.

 Thomas Zittel is Professor for Comparative Politics at Goethe University Frankfurt and currently Max Weber Visiting Professor for European and German Studies at the Center for European and Mediterranean Studies, New York University.
 His research focuses on comparative political representation with special emphases on legislative organization and behavior, political personalization, campaigns politics, and electoral systems.

 To RSVP for this event, please click here.
 Registration is (as always) free and open to the general public.
 Only registered attendees will receive Zoom webinar information via email prior to the event.
 You can download Zoom here.

-“A Necessary Utopia: Rethinking Borders" is funded by the DAAD from funds of the German Federal Foreign Office (AA).
+“Germany at the Polls: Between Authoritarian Populism and Progressive Politics” is funded by the DAAD from funds of the German Federal Foreign Office (AA).